Opentrons/http-api-beta/readme.md

 # Opentrons Experimental HTTP Sessions API

+* Note that support for this experimental API will be ended with the upcoming 5.0 release of the robot software.
+At that time, the endpoints documented below will no longer work.*

 Version 4.0 of the OT-2 robot software introduces a number of features that provide greater flexibility in protocol execution.

 Prior to this version, to run a protocol on the OT-2, you needed to use: